koelopog16/LMMSF/README.md

 **New PRs may be affected by ongoing reorganization ([#5592](https://github.com/LMMS/lmms/issues/5592)).
 Please be prepared to rebase your PR as necessary.**

-What is LMMS?
+What is LMMSF?
 --------------

-LMMS is a free cross-platform alternative to commercial programs like FL Studio®, which allow you to produce music with your computer.
+LMMSF (Linux MultiMedia Studio Fork) is a free cross-platform alternative to commercial programs like FL Studio®, which allow you to produce music with your computer.
 This includes the creation of melodies and beats, the synthesis and mixing of sounds, and arranging of samples.
 You can have fun with your MIDI-keyboard and much more;